tetean/image-host/README.md

 # cartographic_bed

-Provide accelerated access to website images.
+Provide accelerated access to website([tetean.com](https://tetean.com)) images, and backups of the images.

 tools:

-  cdn: jsDelivr；CloudFLare
+- CDN: Cloudflare

-  picUpload: PicGo
+- upload: PicGo

-The ownership of the pictures belongs to me.
-Infringement will be investigated.
+**The ownership of the specified original pictures belongs to me.
+Infringement is strictly prohibited.
+Reservation of the right to be prosecuted by me in accordance with the law.**